$\otimes$-Frobenius functors and exact module categories: Introduction

 \subsubsection{Acknowledgments}

-D.J.\ is supported by The Research Council of Norway - project 324944.
-H.Y.\ is supported by a start-up grant from the University of Alberta and an NSERC Discovery Grant.
-We would like to thank J.~Fuchs and C.~Schweigert for discussions that encouraged us to start this project.
-We also thank K.~Shimizu for helpful discussions and insights about example \ref{ex:uqsl2-kG}.
+D.J.\ is supported by The Research Council of Norway - project 324944, and H.Y.\ by a start-up grant from the University of Alberta and an NSERC Discovery Grant.
+We would like to thank J.~Fuchs and C.~Schweigert for discussions that encouraged us to start this project, and K.~Shimizu for insights about Example \ref{ex:uqsl2-kG}.
+We are grateful to the anonymous referees for their detailed comments that significantly improved the manuscript.